 Artifacts

-Artifacts are the output of a software development process, such as configuration files or test suites, and are often stored in a cloud storage service.
-Artifacts can be downloaded from storage and used in subsequent testing or deploy steps in your development pipeline.
+Artifacts are the output of a software development process, such as binary build and configuration files, and are often stored in a cloud storage service.
+Artifacts can be downloaded from storage and used in subsequent testing or deploy steps in a development pipeline.

-Versioning of an artifact enables you to manage artifacts effectively, providing the following:
+Versioning of an artifact enables the management of artifacts effectively, providing the following:

-• Traceability: Tie an artifact to the specific workflow run where it was created.
+• Traceability: Connect an artifact to the specific workflow run where it was created.

 • Reusability: Reuse artifacts with consistency across environments and deployments.